forj-oss/forj-docker/README.md

   ruby1.9.1 -S bundle install --gemfile Gemfile
 ```

-### forj-docker rake task run modes.
+### forj-docker run modes.
 When developing in forj-docker project, the root Rakefile supports different rake task run modes.
 These are designed to help speed up development and test.
-* running in build mode.
-By default this is the configured run mode, and will only build the forj-docker gem.
+* **forj-docker gem build mode**:  By default this is the configured run mode, and will only build the forj-docker gem.
 No additional docker rake task will be availalbe.
 Setup with command:
 ```shell
   rake runbuild
 ```
-* running in dev mode.
-This runmode will make available additional task that can be used to do things such as spawn a working docker host system using vagrant for development.
+* **running in container mode**.
+This mode will make available additional task that can be used to do things such as spawn a working docker host system using vagrant for development.
+If you
+are doing rake task work, this is the proper run mode.
 Setup with command:
 ```shell
   rake rundev
 ```